AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## Known Issues {#known-issues}

-There is a known bug preventing [config deployment pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md##config-deployment-pipeline) from being pushed to production.
+There is a known bug preventing [config pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md##config-deployment-pipeline) from being pushed to production.

-If the **Pause before deploying to Production** option is required for a config deployment pipeline, the following is the suggested workaround until the bug is resolved.
+If the **Pause before deploying to Production** option is required for a config pipeline, the following is the suggested workaround until the bug is resolved.

 1. Run the pipeline.
 1. Test the code in the staging environment.